dejay22kar/jay22kar/me-myself-and-i.md

 <p><strong>I love music (and music composition)!</strong> What’s my genre?
 None and all!
 I do have special place for western classical, but otherwise, I like good music.
 A good music is like truth - noone can deny it.
 Also, I attended a Hans Zimmer concert in 2023.
 What!?
 It’s worth mentioning twice!</p>

 <p><strong>I have started loving to create content.</strong> I first had the taste of it when I made a blog on Mechanical/Aerospace engineering and a YouTube channel associated with it almost a decade ago (links below).<br>
 It was a shame that such a dynamic subject was taught using words.
 I liked explaining things and I also wanted to make some money.
 I took some inspiration and help from my seniors and there it was - MechStuff, my baby!
-I pour my heart in creating content and I am super proud of some of the articles and tutorials I created; and trust me dear friend - seeing your article or video ranking 1st on Google page is a feeling nothing less than of an orgasm.
+I pour my heart in creating content and I am super proud of some of the articles and tutorials I created; and trust me dear friend - seeing your article or video ranking 1st on Google page is a feeling nothing less than of an orgasm. <br>

 But I have had some rough years recently and so now, I wanna create some personal content - about me, my thoughts, my feelings and emotions, my humor, my insights and whatever other nouns I can’t think of right now.
 Although a bit slow, I am glad that it has begun.
 This website is a proof :)</p>